-The fee to play in the WSICT for 2016 will be $325 for all teams, with six games guaranteed (some teams will play seven).
-Your entry fee covers the cost of officials, printing (programs, tickets, mailings), postage, awards, website construction and maintenance, phone calls and human resources.
-While the host community at each grade level retains all profits from concessions and ticket sales, they have an enormous organizational job in terms of volunteer hours to help serve between 80-100 teams and host 250-300 games.
+Tournament Entry Fee: The fee to play in the WSICT for 2018 will be $335 for all teams, with six games guaranteed (some teams will play seven).
+Your entry fee covers the cost of officials, printing (programs, admission wrist band, and mailings), postage, awards, website construction and maintenance, phone calls and human resources.
+While the host community at each grade level retains all profits from concessions and admission sales, they have an enormous organizational job in terms of volunteer hours to help serve between 80-100 teams and host 250-300 games.

-Each team that applies for enrollment in the WSICT, will receive an acceptance/acknowledgement memo in late December to early January -- please see the timeline on the website for a detailed explanation of when these will be mailed (later registrants will be processed later, as received, assuming that there is still room in the field).
+Rosters, Liability Waivers/Concussion Agreements: Each team that applies for enrollment in the WSICT, will receive an acceptance/acknowledgement memo in late December to early January -- please see the timeline on the website for a detailed explanation of when these will be mailed (later registrants will be processed, as received, assuming that there is still room in the field).
 In that packet, we will include a Team Information and roster page, a Liability Waiver/Concussion Agreement form that will need to be completed for each participating player.

-The signed originals of all forms should be mailed to us at least five weeks before the event at: WSICT, PO Box 506, Hudson WI 54016.
+All forms need to be completed and sent to us at least four weeks before the event.
 Submitting these signed original Liability Waivers and Concussion Information Agreements, as well as the roster is required once each year for every participating team.
-(Even if every member of your 2014-2015 team submitted the required forms for the 2015 WSICT, we need a new set executed for the 2016 WSICT.)
-If your team is a member of The Great Northwest and you have already submitted executed Liability Waivers and Concussion Information Agreements for all members of your 2015-2016 team who will be on your roster for the 2016 WSICT, you do not need to submit them a second time.
+However, if your team is a member of The Great Northwest and you have already submitted executed Liability Waivers and Concussion Information Agreements for all members of your 2017-2018 team who will be on your roster for the 2018 WSICT, you do not need to submit them a second time.

-In 2003 we made some significant changes in the selection process to avoid having players make the All Tournament Team where the coach of that team felt they were not the most logical selection from their team.
-While opposing coaches can vote for any player on any opposing team roster at the given Division level, before the ballots are printed, each coach is asked to nominate up to five players (minimum of three) from their roster who they feel have been the strongest players on their team all season.
+Coaches are asked to nominate between three and five players from their roster who they feel have been the strongest players on their team all season.
 These players are the only individuals listed on the printed ballot for each team, with write-ins allowed for other players.
-At the event, we have a two-level selection process: 1) coaches voting for players from other teams based on strength of performance at the WSICT (i.e., you can’t vote for your own players on this portion of the ballot) and 2) a second process, where each coach rates the top performances on his/her own team after the event, with the teams placing in the top quarter of that Division field guaranteed one selection on the All Tournament Team.
-This bifurcated process assures that top teams, with balanced rosters, receive recognition on the All Tournament Team.
+At the event, we have a two-level selection process: 1) coaches voting for players from other teams based on strength of performance at the WSICT (you can’t vote for your own players on this portion of the ballot) and 2) a second process, where each coach rates the top performances on his/her own team after the event.
+Teams placing in the top quarter of that Division field guaranteed one selection on the All Tournament Team.
+This two-pronged approach assures that top teams, with balanced rosters, receive recognition on the All Tournament Team.
 In those cases where it is a close vote (a tie or a one-vote differential) as to which one of two players on a given team should be placed on the All Tournament Team, we defer to the perspective of that team’s coach when making the selection.
 When the vote is not close (two or more vote differential), we solely follow the direction of the majority of opposition coaches.

-As noted above, for the 2016 All Tournament Team selection process, each coach will again be asked to nominate a minimum of three, and maximum of five, players to appear on the ballot.
-The deadline for submitting your All Tournament Team nominations is five weeks before the 2016 WSICT for your grade/gender (the same deadline as for Liability Waivers and rosters).
-For coaches who do not submit their minimum (of three) or maximum (of five) nominations, we will do one of the following (again, as with missing rosters, we hope not to be forced to take any of the following steps, but we need a procedure in place for coaches who do not submit this information on a timely basis):
+As noted above, for the 2018 All Tournament Team selection process, each coach is required to nominate a minimum of three, and maximum of five, players to appear on the ballot.
+The deadline for submitting your All Tournament Team nominations is four weeks before the 2018 WSICT for your grade/gender (the same deadline as for Liability Waivers/Concussion Agreements and rosters).
+For coaches who do not submit their minimum of three or maximum of five nominations, we will do one of the following (again, as with missing rosters, we hope not to be forced to take any of the following steps, but we need a procedure in place for coaches who do not submit this information on a timely basis):

-The four championship teams at each WSICT will receive a large team trophy, with smaller individual trophies for each team member.
-The trophies will read: “2016 Wisconsin State Invitational Championship Tournament Champion.”
+Awards: The four championship teams at each WSICT will receive a large team trophy, with smaller individual trophies for each team member.
+The trophies will read: “2018 Wisconsin State Invitational Championship Tournament Champion.”
 Other teams receiving trophies will be as follows:

 All individual players on teams receiving trophies for a place other than 1st will receive neck medallions.

-State Tournament t-shirts and sweatshirts have been very popular souvenirs at past WSICTs.
-The 2016 t-shirts and sweatshirts will have a different design to set them apart from previous versions.
-For teams included in the 2016 WSICT field, coaches will receive merchandise order forms for pre-tournament orders when they receive their acceptance memo as described in the timeline posting on our website.
+Souvenir T-shirt and Sweatshirt Sales: State Tournament t-shirts and sweatshirts have been very popular souvenirs at past WSICTs.
+The 2018 t-shirts and sweatshirts will have a different design to set them apart from previous versions.
+For teams included in the 2018 WSICT field, coaches will receive merchandise order forms for pre-tournament orders when they receive their acceptance memo as described in the timeline posting on our website.

-For the 2016 WSICT participants who so choose, we will have individualized press releases sent to their hometown newspapers telling of their participation in the 2016 WSICT and how they did.
-About 70% of the 2015 WSICT participants chose to have this done.
+Press Releases: For the 2018 WSICT, all participants will be emailed a template to submit an individualized press release to their hometown newspapers telling of their participation in the 2018 WSICT and how they did.
+About 70% of the 2017 WSICT participants chose to do this.

-Questions about the Wisconsin State Invitational Championship Tournament should generally be directed to: Jerry at 715-549-6000 or Terri Green at 715-386-4317 or email@example.com.
-Questions about getting an invitation, pool construction, rules, and recommendations of other teams, the All Tournament Team and eligibility questions should go to Jerry.
-Questions about liability waivers/concussion forms, rosters and submission of paperwork should go to Terri.
-If you have questions about hotel accommodations, contact Tracie Tilton at 715-749-9048 or firstname.lastname@example.org.
+Questions: Questions about the Wisconsin State Invitational Championship Tournament should be directed to: Terri Green at 715-386-4317 or email@example.com.
+Questions about getting an invitation, pool construction, rules, and recommendations of other teams, the All Tournament Team and eligibility questions should go to Terri.
+Questions about hotel accommodations, liability waivers/concussion forms, rosters and submission of paperwork should go to Tracie Tilton at 715-749-9048 or firstname.lastname@example.org.